Clare-Joyce/CDS_Project/README.md

 2. length of bit array (bit_array_size)
 3. number of elements stored in the bloom filter (capacity)
 4. false positive rate(fpr)

 ![alt text](https://github.com/Clare-Joyce/CDS_Project/blob/main/Figures/fpr_equation.png)

+p - probability of false positive m - size of bit array k - number of hash functions n - be the number of expected elements to be inserted in the filter

 # Properties of bloom filter